jackdomleo7/jackdomleo.dev/content/blog/2020/why-to-not-support-internet-explorer.md

 ## Where does Microsoft stand on Internet Explorer?

 Microsoft have advised all users to **not** use Internet Explorer and to move over onto their more modern browser, Microsoft Edge.
-Microsoft have stated that they can no longer guarentee the security of Internet Explorer.
+Microsoft have stated that they can no longer guarantee the security of Internet Explorer.

 They currently have plans to shut down the browser on approximately <time datetime="2025-10-15">Wednesday, 15 October 2025</time>.

 ## Where do I stand on Internet Explorer?

-As a front-end web developer, I feel supporting Internert Explorer is not the smartest move.
+As a front-end web developer, I feel supporting Internet Explorer is not the smartest move.

 I feel IE has held back the development of the web, if IE was shut down many years ago, the web would have progressed much further by now.